EuanRiggans/BulkURLOpener/README.md

 ## To Do List

-- Convert settings page to new card based layout
 - Add setting and tool to remove duplicate links from a list
 - Add ability for users to add custom search engine (Baidu etc)
 - Fix defaultBoostrap typo